javeoff/split-groups/README.md

 # split-groups

-Utility to array to groups.
+Utility to split array into groups.

 To install package: